greatscottgadgets/cynthion/docs/source/introduction.rst

 Out-of-the-box, Cynthion acts as a USB protocol analyzer capable of capturing and analyzing traffic between a host and any Low-, Full-, or High-Speed ("USB 2.0") USB device.
 It works seamlessly with our `Packetry <https://github.com/greatscottgadgets/packetry>`__ open-source analysis software.

 Combined with our `LUNA <https://luna.readthedocs.io>`__ gateware and `Facedancer <https://facedancer.readthedocs.io>`__ libraries, Cynthion becomes a versatile USB-hacking and development tool.
-Facedancer makes it quick and easy to create or tamper with real USB devices—not just emulations—even if you don’t have experience with digital-hardware design, HDL, or FPGA architecture!
+Facedancer makes it quick and easy to create or tamper with real USB devices—not just emulations—even if you don’t have experience with digital hardware design, HDL, or FPGA architecture!

 Device Overview